The Lead Figurine of an African Warrior

 By Cameron Moffett

-This article is based on a longer paper, ‘The Lead Figurine of a Sub-Saharan African from Wall (Letocetum): An updated interpretation’, to be published in Vol. 53 of the Transactions of the Staffordshire Archaeological and Historical Society (2022).
+This article is based on a longer paper, ‘The lead figurine of a sub-Saharan African from Wall (Letocetum): an updated interpretation’, Transactions of the Staffordshire Archaeological and Historical Society 53 (2022).

 Visit Wall Roman Site

 Wall was an important staging post on Watling Street, the Roman military road to North Wales.
 It provided overnight accommodation for travelling Roman officials and imperial messengers.

 Learn more about the history of the Roman town at Wall, known to the Romans as Letocetum, a site that developed from a military base to a civilian town.

 Read more about Roman Britain including art, daily life, commerce, religion and politics.